 - Roundtrip plane ticket

-The holiday season is synonymous with shopping, dining, Noche Buena, exchange gift, travel – and even investing.
+The holiday season is synonymous to eating out, shopping, Noche Buena, exchange gifts, travel, reunions, and even investing.
 You might get tempted to spend out of hand.
 Budget allocation allows you to have full control of your cash flow.

 Many families expect gifts of sorts to make up for the times apart.
 Naturally, you would feel obliged to meet their demands.
-However, this can compromise your financial security and might even affect them too push comes to shove.
-Instead, explain the need to budget and let them choose one gift for a certain amount only.
+However, this can compromise your financial security and might even affect them too.
+Instead, explain the need to budget and let them choose one gift for a certain amount that you have set.

 Take the opportunity to update and manage your financial accounts in the country before heading back overseas to avoid penalties for non-activity or missed fees.
 This is also the perfect time to discuss with the family any updates on joint accounts, investment accounts, incurred balance on loans, and insurance policies.